 The artist Urs Raussmüller attracted attention in the 1970s with large-scale spatial works in Zurich.
 His work developed from painting and sculpture to installations, proceeded to the building of art collections to the creation of entire institutions.
 Early on, Raussmüller organized international exhibitions of contemporary art and established and operated world-renowned art venues (InK.
 Halle für internationale neue Kunst, Zurich; Hallen für Neue Kunst, Schaffhausen; among others).
 Since the 1970s, Raussmüller has also acquired works by outstanding artists – in some cases entire groups of works and large-scale installations – and has repeatedly facilitated the creation of significant works.

-Christel Raussmüller Sauer is an art historian with an early connection to contemporary art and gallery experience.
-She has known artists such as Joseph Beuys since her schooldays.
-From 1977, she has worked together with Urs Raussmüller and participated in his plans and institutional realizations.
-She has published seminal texts on works and artists of New Art and delivered innovative impulses to art education.
+Grown up in an artistic environment in Düsseldorf, Christel Raussmüller Sauer is an art historian with an early connection to contemporary art and gallery experience.
+She has been working with Urs Raussmüller since 1977 and has contributed to his concepts and institutional realizations ever since.
+She has written seminal publications on artists and works of New Art and has brought innovative impulses to art education.